lenarother/django-centralauth/README.rst

 Requirements
 ------------

-django-centralauth supports Python 3 only and requires at least Django 1.11 and django-oauth-toolkit.
+django-centralauth supports Python 3 only and requires at least Django 2. and django-oauth-toolkit.

 Prepare for development
 -----------------------

-A Python 3.6 interpreter is required in addition to pipenv.

 .. code-block:: shell

-    $ pipenv install --python 3.6 --dev
-    $ pipenv shell
-    $ pip install -e .
+    $ poetry install

 Now you're ready to run the tests:

 .. code-block:: shell

-    $ pipenv run py.test
+    $ poetry run py.test

 Resources